HBM/cppstream/README.md

 #### Windows
 A solution for MSVC2010 is provided.

+## Examples

-## Example Client
+### Example Client
 This is a simple example client for HBM Daq Stream protocol.

 This program connects to a HBM Daq Streaming socket, receives everything that arrives, subscribes all signals, interprets stream and signal related meta information and measured data.
+The Stream Client
 It is started with at least one paramter telling about the address of the HBM Daq Stream server.
 '`./exampleclient.bin 172.19.3.4`'

 call without parameter or with parameter '`-h`' to get help.

-## Test Reconnect
+### Reconnect
 Works as example client but stops and restarts the streaming client periodically.

-## Test Multiple
+### Multiple
 Works as example client but creates several instances of the streaming client in order to connect to several streaming servers.